What is GUI Testing?

 - Test the various parts of the screen.

-- We can also test the spelling
+- We can also test the spelling.

-- Testing the screen in various sizes by zooming in and out such as 600×800, 640 x 480 etc.
+- Testing the screen in various sizes by zooming in and out, such as 600×800, 640 x 480, etc.

 - We can also test the clarity of the image

-- We can Also test the Alignment of the image.
+- We can also test the Alignment of the image.

-- Hyperlink colour testing.
+- Hyperlink color testing.

 How to Do GUI Testing?

-- Check that the name “Browse” label is the button at the end of the TextBox named after the “Source Folder” label.
+- Check that the “Browse” label is the button at the end of the TextBox named after the “Source Folder” label.

 - Make sure that the label text box “Name” is correctly aligned.